playframework/play-generated-docs/manual/working/commonGuide/assets/AssetsOverview.md

 ## WebJars

-[WebJars](https://www.webjars.org/) provide a convenient and conventional packaging mechanism that is a part of SBT.
-For example you can declare that you will be using the popular [Bootstrap library](http://getbootstrap.com/) simply by adding the following dependency in your build file:
+[WebJars](https://www.webjars.org/) provide a convenient and conventional packaging mechanism that is a part of sbt.
+For example you can declare that you will be using the popular [Bootstrap library](https://getbootstrap.com/) simply by adding the following dependency in your build file:

 ```scala
 libraryDependencies += "org.webjars" % "bootstrap" % "3.3.6"